khanhtc1202/my-stories-blog/README.md

 hexo server -p 3000
 ```

-Go and check out blog at `http://localhost:3000/`
+Local blog will be available at `http://localhost:3000/`